-60 million lightyears away, the giant elliptical galaxy Virgo A is one of the most dominant galaxies in the closest big cluster of galaxies to us,
+60 million lightyears away, the giant elliptical galaxy M87, or Virgo A, is one of the most dominant galaxies in the closest big cluster of galaxies to us,

 the famous Virgo Cluster.

-However, whereas the Milky Way is disk-shaped, Virgo A is almost spherical, thus containing ten times as many stars as the Milky Way.
+However, whereas the Milky Way is disk-shaped, M87 is almost spherical, thus containing ten times as many stars as the Milky Way.

 Many other, more distant, galaxies can be seen in this image as small orangish dots.